 How to Carve a Pineapple Jack-o’-Lantern

-Give gourds a night off and try your hand at this quirky and tropical alternative.
+Give gourds a night off and try your hand at a quirky, tropical alternative: the pineapple jack-o’-lantern.

 Select a slightly underripe pineapple for carving.
 Look for a firm fruit with green skin and a perky top.
 Using a sharp knife with a thin and flexible blade, cut off the top 1½ inches of the pineapple, leaving the leaves attached.
 Set aside.